AppFair/appfair.github.io/index.md

  * `NOTARY_CERTKEY_PASSWORD`: The password for the exported certificate

 To obtain the `NOTARY_CERTKEY_P12_BASE64` value first request a certificate through the developer portal, import it into `Keychain Access.app`, and then export is as a .p12 file, which will be base64 encoded and saved into the GitHub secret.

-First get a Developer ID certificate by logging into your developer account and selecting "Certificates IDs & Profiles", then create a new Developer ID Application certificate.
+First obtain a Developer ID certificate by logging into your developer account and selecting "Certificates IDs & Profiles", then create a new Developer ID Application certificate.

 To get a CSR, launch `Keychain Access.app` and select `Certificate Assistant` -> `Request a Certificate from a Certificate Authority`.
 Ensure the "CA Email Address" matches the developer e-mail, then save to disk.
 Next, upload the CSR request file to the portal and it will create a new certificate for you.